victordomingos/optimize-images/README.md

 If no space savings were achieved for a given file, the original version will be kept instead.

-In addition to the default settings, you may downsize the images to fit a maximum width and/or a maximum height.
-This image resizing is done as the first step in the image optimization process.

-You may also choose to keep the original EXIF data (if it exists) in the optimized files.
-Note, however, that this option is currently available only for JPEG files.

-In PNG files, you will achieve a more drastic file size reduction if you choose to reduce the number of colors using an adaptive palette.
-Be aware that by using this option image quality may be affected in a very noticeable way.

-### DISCLAIMER
+There are many other features and command-line options, like downsizing, keeping EXIF data, color palete reduction, PNG to JPEG conversion.
+Please check the docs for further information.

+**DISCLAIMER:
-**Please note that the operation is done DESTRUCTIVELY, by replacing the original files with the processed ones.
+Please note that the operation is done DESTRUCTIVELY, by replacing the original files with the processed ones.
 You definitely should duplicate the source file or folder before using this utility, in order to be able to recover any eventual damaged files or any resulting images that don't have the